taiwotman/PySparkStreaming/README.md

     ./bin/spark-submit wordcount.py localhost 9999

-**In terms of how you time this, you should:**
+**In terms of how you time this, one the command line, start with:**

-    First start with nc -lk 9999.
+    nc -lk 9999

 **Then, start typing your events, for example:**

 For the first second, type

-        blue blue blue blue blue green green green
+        apple apple apple

 For the second second, type

-        gohawks
+        orange orange apple

 Wait a second; for the fourth second, type

-         green green
+        mango mango mang

 **Reference**